*Updated 2024

 There’s big money involved in college sports anyway

 It`s common to think paying college athletes can detract from the purity of the game and ruin that magic.
 But it won`t.
-The passion fans see on the court or field is attributed to the fact that there is no money involved.
-However, that’s not exactly accurate.
-Big companies are profiting off of branding college athletes, namely, asking them to wear brand apparel during games without paying them to do so.
-As such, these players feel used.
-And rightly so.
-The new rule allowing them to get paid shows that the NCAA and fans are really concerned about preserving the purity of college sports.
+Fans’ passion and loyalty for their favorite college team(s) and player(s) won’t be diminished by money.
+College athletics has always generated big money.
+Companies have long profited off of branding college athletes, namely, asking them to wear brand apparel during games without paying them to do so.
+As such, these players have felt used.

 Three Reasons Why College Athletes Should Not Get Paid